Highlights from the Ratings and Financial Report for FinVolution Group (FINV)

 UBS, on the other hand, stated in their research note that they expect to see FINV reach a price target of $2.
 The rating they have provided for FINV stocks is “Neutral” according to the report published on September 01st, 2020.

-During the last 5 trading sessions, FINV remain unchanged, which changed the moving average for the period of 200-days by +228.38% in comparison to the 20-day moving average, which settled at $7.03.
-In addition, FinVolution Group saw 181.65% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, FINV rose by +6.31%, which changed the moving average for the period of 200-days by +256.78% in comparison to the 20-day moving average, which settled at $7.21.
+In addition, FinVolution Group saw 215.36% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for FINV